All Episodes

 And he's really afraid of the media.

-He's afraid of the media quality.
+He's afraid of the media politics.

 But he should be sidelining the media.

-These days are too big.
+These days seem too big.

-and says, good luck to the UK police even finding all of these illegals.
+Martin says, good luck to the UK police even finding all of these illegals.

-Perhaps if they ask the imams very nicely, they might be allowed into the Islamic communities to remove their own.
+Perhaps if they ask the Imams very nicely, they might be allowed into the Islamic communities to remove their own.

 Doubt it.

-We don't have ice.
+We don't have ICE.

-Well, promising to make ice would be...
+Well, promising to make ICE would be PDL.

 Yeah.